Standards-and-Practices/Structured-Rapid-Development/README.md

 <summary>Table of Contents</summary>

 - [Pathway Patterns](#pathway-patterns) - The journey a learner will go on.
-- [Component Patterns](#component-patterns) - Experiences on the journey that encourage learning.
+- [Experience Patterns](#component-patterns) - Experiences on the journey that encourage learning.
     - [Case Patterns](#case-patterns)
     - [Practice Patterns](#practice-patterns)
     - [Problems Patterns](#problems-patterns)
     - [Design Patterns](#design-patterns)
     - [Inquiry Patterns](#inquiry-patterns)
-- [UX Patterns](#ux-patterns) - What the user will actually see on their screen.
+- [Layout Patterns](#ux-patterns) - What the user will actually see on their screen.

 </details>